OWASP/www-chapter-mahendra-engineering-college/index.md

 ### Events:
 * Inaugural event of OWASP Mahendra Engineering College Student Chapter has been successfully completed during 24.03.2023 by Dr.A.Neela Madheswari at 11.15 a.m. to 12.50 p.m.
 Guest: Mr.Vignesh, Livewire, Namakkal.
 * Two days Workshop on title OCCULT IN SHADOW (Unveiling the Mystery of OSINT & Pentesting) is completed during 17.08.2023 and 18.08.2023 in offline mode at the Department of CyberSecurity, Mahendra Engineering College, Namakkal.
 Our Chapter Leaders Mr.R.Barath, Mr.M.Nanmaran and Mr.R.Athesh Pargau served as Speakers for this event.
+* Three days Cyber Security Awareness Month Celebration October 2023 with the events:
+  * Guest Lecture on Vulnerability Management, Resource Person: Mr.Pintoo Raj, Cyber Defence Manager, Hosur during 12.10.2023
+  * Conducted CTF titled WHO AM I 2.0, Challenge Creators are: OWASP Chapter Leads Nanmaran, Barath and Athesh Pargau, Venue: Thiruvalluvar Arangam, Mahendra Engineering College during 13.10.2023
+  * Conducted Webinar on Social Engineering, Resource Person: Mr.Rakesh Elamaran, Security Engineer, Comcast, Chennai during 18.10.2023

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------